railstack/example_with_admin/README.md

 ## What's next?

+We'll do next:
+* Add CSS to pages,
+* Paginate post list in `index` page
-We'll do `User` authentication in Go app by JWT tokens...
+* `User` authentication in Go app by JWT tokens...